Xmorelle/webpage/index.md

 **2019**

-- APS (Amercian Physical Society) March meeting, Boston (MA) - USA - March 6th : _Towards a unified model of soft adhesives_ (on behalf of Matteo Ciccotti)
+- **APS (Amercian Physical Society) March meeting**, Boston (MA) - USA - March 6th :
+_Towards a unified model of soft adhesives_ (on behalf of Matteo Ciccotti)

-- University of Michigan, Ann-Arbor (MI) - USA - February 27th : _From the meso-scale modeling of epoxy resins to the fatigue of hydrogels: a micro-mechanical approach of polymer networks_
+- **University of Michigan**, Ann-Arbor (MI) - USA - February 27th :
+_From the meso-scale modeling of epoxy resins to the fatigue of hydrogels: a micro-mechanical approach of polymer networks_

 **2018**

-- INSA Lyon/ IMP Lab, Lyon - FRA - October 2nd : _From mechanical characterization towards physics-based modeling of soft polymer networks : from epoxy resins to hydrogels!_
+- **INSA Lyon/ IMP Lab**, Lyon - FRA - October 2nd :
+_From mechanical characterization towards physics-based modeling of soft polymer networks : from epoxy resins to hydrogels!_

 * * *
 ### Teaching